Bct-crypto/-Algebra-SmartContracts-audit-checklist/README.md

 - [ ] Ether and token amounts are dealt in wei units.
 - [ ] Specified which functions are intented to be controlled with specific rights only
 - [ ] The fallback function does not accept call data or only accepts prefixed data to avoid function signature collisions.
-- [ ] Imported libraries have been previously audited and don't contain dyanmic parts that can be swapped out in future versions which can be be used maliciously. [[?](http://swende.se/blog/Devcon1-and-contract-security.html)]
+- [ ] Imported libraries have been previously audited and don't contain dynamic parts that can be swapped out in future versions which can be used maliciously. [[?](http://swende.se/blog/Devcon1-and-contract-security.html)]
 - [ ] Token transfer statements take into account the possibility of revert
 - [ ] Using `require`, `revert` and `assert` properly.
 Only use `assert` for things that should never happen, typically used to validate state after making changes.
 - [ ] Using `keccak256` instead of the alias `sha3`.